diegolima/diegolima-simple_jail_user/README.md

 ```

-###Help
+## Help

-Please log tickets and issues at our page https://github.com/rikihg/rikih-simple_jail_user/issues
+Please log tickets and issues at our page https://github.com/diegolima/rikih-simple_jail_user/issues
-or contact me at rikih dot gunawan at gmail dot com
+or contact me at diego at diego dot lima dot org.
+The original author can be reached at rikih dot gunawan at gmail dot com

-###Note
+## Note
 No responsibility for any damages relating to its use.
 Use at your own risk.